hectorcorrea/jaguarDb/README.md

     });

-Query data all documents from the database (demoFind.js)
+**demoFind.js** shows how to query documents from the database.
+The basic structure is as follow:

     var jaguarDb = require('./jaguarDb').jaguarDb;
     var db = new jaguarDb();